cguess/FormationsHouseLeaks/README.md

 files each containing a MySQL dump file of a database of emails.
 This repository contains a few scripts to make the analysis of these possible.

+In total this processed ~50 million emails, which will be available soon in a fully searchable database.
+The process, whn run end to end took about two weeks in total on a fairly bulky multi-core AWS instance.

 ## Issues To Contend With
 There are a number issues that don't just let us import the files directly:
 1. The files are only `ALTER TABLE`, so the database and tables have to be set up manually